Politically Exposed Persons

-In India, a Politically Exposed Person is broadly classified as someone in a prominent public function who can exercise influence and is more susceptible to corruption.
+In India, a Politically Exposed Person is broadly classified as someone entrusted with a prominent public function.
+They exercise influence and are more susceptible to corruption.
 Any family member or close associate of such a person is also a possible risk.
 Hence is also classified as a PEP.
+The full form of PEP in this article means Politically Exposed Person.

 India is a signatory to the Financial Action Task Force (FATF), which issues updated recommendations regarding the scope of PEPs.
 There is no universal PEP definition, and the politically exposed person meaning varies across countries.

 There is no concrete universal definition of who can be classified as a PEP, as the criteria vary across countries.
-Also, the Financial Action Task Force (FATF) frequently issues updated recommendations regarding the scope of PEPs.
+Also, the FATF recommendations act as the guideline for most of the regulators.

 While conducting business with a particular jurisdiction, it is important to understand and follow the different local regulations that define the PEP status in each country.